ibm-cloud-docs/devsecops/devsecops-security-compliance.md

 #### Toolchain properties
 {: #scc-toolchain-properties}

-Ensure that the tool integrations within the toolchain are included in the allow list parameter array only.
+Ensure that the tool integrations within the toolchain are included in the allowlist parameter array only.

 #### Identity and Access Management
 {: #scc-iam-goals}